andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 We now have a fresh project skeleton, including several subdirectories and a `dbt_project.yml` config file which is analogous to the the `meltano.yml` config file.
 Very briefly, a dbt project consists of the following components:

 - **sources** are references to existing locations in our data warehouse where our loading processes deposit raw data.
 These are defined under the `models` directory.
-- **models** are templated queries which define selections and transformations that dbt will materialize as new tables/views in our datawarehouse.
+- **models** are templated queries which define selections and transformations that dbt will materialize as new tables/views in our data warehouse.
 Models may select from sources, or from other models.
 These are also defined under the `models` directory.
 - **`data`** is a directory that contains flat files in CSV format that dbt will automatically load into our data warehouse; this is useful for small immutable lookup tables.
 - **`macros`** contains functions which can be used by the templating engine when defining queries.
 We won't get into macros too much here, but they provide the real power behind dbt.
 - **`analysis`** queries are similar to models except that dbt only compiles them into rendered SQL without executing them on the data warehouse.
 I find these useful for testing new ideas for queries without incorporating them into my overall data model, as well as pre-generating queries that can be used in downstream analyses and by BI platforms.